beamer-bridge/run-your-own-agent/README.md

 ### Testnet configuration

-1. Similarly to the mainnet configuration, edit `data/agent-rinkeby.conf` and make sure that the following keys have correct values:
+1. Similarly to the mainnet configuration, edit `data/agent-goerli.conf` and make sure that the following keys have correct values:

    - `[account.path]` - the path to your JSON keystore file
    - `[account.password]` - the password to unlock your keystore file
-   - `[chains.l1.rpc-url]` - the RPC endpoint to use for Rinkeby Ethereum
+   - `[chains.l1.rpc-url]` - the RPC endpoint to use for Goerli Ethereum
+   - `[chains.arbitrum.rpc-url]` - the RPC endpoint to use for Goerli Arbitrum
+   - `[chains.optimism.rpc-url]` - the RPC endpoint to use for Goerli Optimism

    Other configuration settings are alredy prepared for testnet usage, including the test token configuration.

-   The default `data/agent-rinkeby.conf` file configures the agent to bridge a test token between Boba and Metis.
+   The default `data/agent-goerli.conf` file configures the agent to bridge a test token between Optimism and Arbitrum.

    Note that you will also need to request whitelisting at hello@beamerbridge.com.